 Ms. Kruchko is the founding president of the CBTRUS.
 She provides the direction, policy, and management services for the CBTRUS.
 She oversees the production of the CBTRUS Statistical Reports.
-Ms. Kruchko is a member of the Board of Directors of the Brain Tumor Epidemiology Consortium and currently serves as its Secretary.
-She has co-authored several articles on brain tumor registration and collaborates with the CBTRUS Scientific Principal Investigator on CBTRUS scientific contributions.
+Ms. Kruchko is on the Advisory Board of the International Brain Tumor Alliance (IBTA), as well as the Secretary of the Brain Tumor Epidemiology Consortium (BTEC), and is a member of the Society of Neuro-Oncology (SNO).
+She has co-authored several articles on brain tumor registration and collaborates with the CBTRUS Co-Scientific Principal Investigators on CBTRUS scientific contributions.
 She has organized two consensus conferences on the cancer registration of brain tumors and serves on various cancer registry committees.
 She is a member of the Advisory Board of the International Brain Tumor Alliance.
 Ms. Kruchko currently oversees the CBTRUS contract with the Centers for Disease Control and Prevention National Program of Cancer Registries and is responsible for securing and managing grants and contracts for CBTRUS.
 She works to ensure that cancer collection practices for brain and other CNS tumors incorporate current clinical practices.

 Jill Barnholtz-Sloan, PhD

 Dr. Barnholtz-Sloan received a Master of Science in Statistics from the University of Texas in 1995, and a Ph.D. in Biostatistics and Statistical Genetics from the University of Texas School of Public Health in 2000.
-Dr. Barnholtz-Sloan is a multi-disciplinary researcher trained in biostatistics, population genetics, and human genetics.
+She is also the Associate Director for Informatics and Data Science (IDS) Program in the NCI Center for Biomedical Informatics and Information Technology (CBIIT) and has a robust research agenda in descriptive epidemiology and etiology of brain tumors as an intramural NCI researcher in NCI’s Division of Cancer Epidemiology and Genetics (DCEG) Trans-Divisional Research Program.
+Blending these two unique perspectives—as an active researcher and as an administrator—gives her unique insight into how data can be translated into real-world solutions to help diagnose, prevent, and treat cancer.
+Dr. Barnholtz-Sloan is a nationally and internationally recognized leader in the fields of cancer informatics and data science and is multi-disciplinary trained in biostatistics, epidemiology, and human genetics.
 Her role in team science has been essential for multiple successful multi-disciplinary research projects.
-She is the Associate Director for Data Sciences at the Case Comprehensive Cancer Center and the Associate Director for Translational Informatics for the Institute of Computational Biology at Case Western Reserve University (CWRU), where she is responsible for managing Bioinformatics analysis of high throughput “omics” data and implementing and maintaining a translational informatics solution for research.
-In addition, she is the Director for Research Health Analytics and Informatics at University Hospitals Health System (UHHS), where she helps facilitate access to and analysis of UHHS data to advance health care.
-She is also the Director of the Cleveland Center for Health Outcomes Research (CCHOR).
-The goal of the CCHOR is to integrate, innovate, and optimize the use of “big data.”
-CCHOR facilitates access to datasets and helps support analysis to test hypotheses and drive discoveries, facilitating understanding and impact on health.
-Therefore, she has extensive experience in hypothesis development, study design, and statistical analysis for studies of various phenotypes in humans and animals and analysis of all types of high throughput “omics” data and clinical outcomes.
-As Scientific PI for CBTRUS, she collaborates on interpreting and disseminating brain and other central nervous system tumor data by producing statistical reports and scholarly publications, presentations, responding to data requests, and helping develop grant applications for scientific utilization of the CBTRUS data.
+She has extensive experience in hypothesis development, study design, and statistical analysis for studies of various phenotypes in humans and animals and analysis of all types of high throughput “omics” data and clinical outcomes.
+As Scientific Co-PI for CBTRUS, she collaborates on interpreting and disseminating brain and other central nervous system tumor data by producing statistical reports and scholarly publications, presentations, responding to data requests, and helping develop grant applications for scientific utilization of the CBTRUS data.